leavehouse/ipgrv/README.md

 # Features

-Basic filetree and commit history views.
-The blob view currently doesn't handle binary files appropriately, but for source files there is syntax highlighting for a handful of languages (html/css/js/typescript/markdown/json).
+ - basic filetree and commit history views
+ - for source files there is syntax highlighting for a handful of languages (html/css/js/typescript/markdown/json)
+ - basic view of the diffs for an individual commit

 # Missing features

- - Viewing the diff of an individual commit.
- - render markdown files automatically.
-Also render any READMEs underneath the file tree view
+ - display READMEs, render markdown READMEs
+ - more generally, render markdown blobs (have option to switch to raw)
+ - syntax highlighting in diffs
+ - do syntax highlighting for *all* the languages
  - Line numbers for text files in the blob view
- - search the tree and commit history associated with a git commit object
+ - searching the file tree and commit dag
+ - to properly duplicate github features, we want to browse an entire repo, not just a commit object. this additionally includes the set of branches (and tags?)